Over 12 years of experience

 Details about Ecology Groups

-- Members of Ecology Groups are encouraged to volunteer on nearby reserves, making it more environmentally sustainable for them to take part.
+- Ecology Groups 'monitors' are encouraged to volunteer as part of a team (Ecology Group) on nearby reserves, making it more environmentally sustainable for them to take part.

 - Volunteers are recuited from local communities and are trained locally.